parallelkiwiproyect-ui/parallel-kiwi/README.md

 # Parallel Kiwi (PKIW)

 Parallel Kiwi is an experimental ERC20 token exploring **parallel culture** on Monad.

-Built as a minimal, transparent and community-first project.
+It is built as a minimal, transparent, and community-first project.

 ---